BARATH66/Data_Analytics/README.md

 # Data_Analytics
-It has all codes relevant to data analytics.
+Python branch has the relevant codes, which are pertinent to data analysis.